Process: Learn > Prepare > Apply > Certify > Recertify

 Paper and Pencil - The CMQ/OE examination is a two-part, 150- multiple choice question and two constructed response (essay) questions, four-hour exam and is offered in English only.

-Examinations are conducted throughout the year and are delivered via computer based testing (CBT) through ASQ's testing partner Prometric.
+All examinations are open book, with the exception of the constructed response (essay) portion of the CMQ/OE exam.
 All examinations are open book.
 Each participant must bring his or her own reference materials.
 Use of reference materials and calculators is explained in the FAQs.

 To maintain the integrity of your Manager of Quality/Organizational Excellence certification, ASQ requires that you recertify every three years.
 Find out the steps you need to take for recertification.